openrankprotocol/score-manager/contracts/README.md

 4. **(Optional) Update Addresses**
    - Modify the addresses of `submitters`, `computers`, and `verifiers` in `DeployComputeManager.s.sol` if needed.
+     Especially, you should check addresses depending on which network you want to deploy contract.

 5. **Simulate Deployment**
    ```sh